Cleopatra Borel

-Cleopatra Ayesha Borel (from 2005 until 2010 Borel-Brown; born 10 March 1979) is a female shot putter from Plaisance, Mayaro, Trinidad and Tobago and a 2014 Sportswoman of the Year Award recipient.
+Cleopatra Ayesha Borel (in 2005–2010 Borel-Brown; born 10 March 1979) is a Trinidad and Tobago shot putter.
+She is a 2014 Sportswoman of the Year Award recipient.

 Early life

-Borel is a graduate of Mayaro Government Primary School and a former attendee of Mayaro Composite School and Saint Stephen's College, Princes Town, Trinidad.
+Borel is a graduate of Mayaro Government Primary School and a former attendee of Mayaro Composite School and Saint Stephen's College, Princes Town, Trinidad and Tobago.
 In 2002 she graduated from the University of Maryland, Baltimore County with a bachelor's degree in health psychology and pre-physical therapy and later pursued a master's degree in Interdisciplinary Studies from Virginia Tech.

 Career

 In 2018 Cleopatra Borel participated at the Launch Meeting Circuit of Central Coliseum - National Stadium in Chile, receiving her second gold medal for the year.
 In April of the same year, she participated at the 2018 Commonwealth Games at which she lost a bronze medal to Brittany Crew.
 Her personal best throw is 19.42 metres, achieved in July 2011 at the Paris Diamond League Meeting.
 She has a personal best of 19.48 metres on the indoor track, achieved in February 2004 in Blacksburg.